-Each of the NEOs has elected to remain eligible to participate in the Share Option Plan in exchange for foregoing: (a) eligibility for any annual merit increases, (b) participating in the Company's 3% RSP match program and, where applicable, (c) receiving a car allowance from the Company.
-Each NEO received a grant of 10,000 Options in December, 2015 under the Share Option Plan.
+Each of the NEOs has elected to remain eligible to participate in the Share Option Plan in exchange for foregoing: (a) eligibility for any annual base salary merit increases, (b) participating in the Company's 3% RSP match program and, as applicable, (c) receiving a car allowance from the Company.
+In December 2015, each NEO received a grant of 10,000 Options (as defined below) under the Share Option Plan in respect of compensation for the 2016 calendar year.
+In 2016, no further Options were granted to NEOs under the Share Option Plan.